El Chapo meets his match: Brooklyn

 While he awaits trial, his thoughts will inevitably drift to his favorite hobby, escape.
 There is trouble on that horizon.
 El Chapo, who has escaped from at least two high-security Mexican prisons using sophisticated tunnels, will soon discover he is incarcerated, for the moment, at Manhattan's premier federal detention facility, the Metropolitan Correctional Center, which like the rest of Manhattan, sits on a base of solid bedrock.

-To the south, Guzman would find himself tunneling into NYC police headquarters, while going in either a northerly or easterly direction would bring him directly inside a state or federal courthouse.
+To the south, Guzman would find himself tunneling into NYC police headquarters, while going in either a northerly or easterly direction would bring him directly into a state or federal courthouse.

 To the west, he'd wind up in the swirling, frigid waters of the East River, narrowly missing some of lower Manhattan's fine Mexican restaurants.
 Overall, escape possibilities are grim, and the tabloids have previously reported that he has been going "mad" from a lack of sleep and sex with his beauty queen wife